Vulval intraepithelial neoplasia

 - Mild to severe vulval itching

 - Mild to severe vulval burning

-- One or more slightly raised well defined skin lesions; these may be pink, red, brown and/or white in colour.
+- These may be pink, red, brown and/or white in colour.

 Why do VIN/HSIL and dVIN occur and who is at risk?

 - Smoking; it is thought that the cancer promoting agents in cigarettes are concentrated in the skin of the lower genital tract and smokers have a higher risk of uVIN/HSIL than non-smokers.

 One or more flat or thickened, irregular red, white or pigmented plaques on the vulva may suggest a diagnosis of uVIN/HSIL or dVIN.
-Colposcopy (examination using magnification and a special light) may be used to see the extent of the condition.
+Colposcopy (examination using magnification and a special light) may be used to examine the appearance and extent of the condition.
 A skin biopsy is required to confirm abnormal epithelial cells within the epithelium, and to identify any invasive cancer.

 - The epithelium may be hyperkeratotic (scaly) and acanthotic (thickened).